vdiazpliego/Final_Project_Financial_Fraud_Detection_with_ML/README.md

-# Final_Project_Financial_Fraud_Detection_with_ML
-Financial Fraud Detection with Machine Learning, EDA and Visualisation
+# Financial Fraud Detection with Machine Learning, EDA and Visualisation

-Technologies used for analysis:
+## Technologies used for analysis:
 - Python
 - Supervised Machine Learning
 - SQL